ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 available on CRAN, and vice versa.
 At times, you will find online instructions for installing R packages hosted on, for instance, GitHub and GitLab.
-Before installing an R package from such sources, we highly recommend to install the package from CRAN or Bioconductor, if it is available there, because packages hosted on the latter are stable releases and often better tested.
+Before installing an R package from such sources, we highly recommend installing the package from CRAN or Bioconductor, if it is available there, because packages hosted on the latter are stable releases and often better tested.

-Before continuing, it is useful to understand where R packages looks for locally installed R packages.
+Before continuing, it is useful to understand where R looks for locally installed R packages.
 There are three locations that R
 considers: